Today (1982 TV program): Sport

-Alex Cullen currently presents sports news after the news bulletin every half-hour.
+Danika Mason currently presents sports news after the news bulletin every half-hour.
 In 2006, Cameron Williams was appointed as the inaugural sports presenter previously the news presenter would present sport headlines.
 Williams presented sport from 2006 until 2010, leaving the role to focus on co-hosting Weekend Today and Nine News.
 Ben Fordham presented sport from 2011 until 2014.
 He left to focus on his family and 2GB radio show.
 In January 2019, Tony Jones was announced as Gilbert's replacement.
 Jones remained in the position until he was replaced in November 2019.
 In December 2019, it was announced that Alex Cullen will replace Tony Jones as sport presenter permanently from January 2020.
+In January 2025 Alex Cullen parted ways with Nine due to accepting a $50,000 Gift by him calling someone the 'McLaren Guy'.
+In February 2025, Cullen was replaced by Danika Mason.